Carol Nelson becomes new CEO of digital bank Monzo US

 Monzo’s customer base in its native UK has reached almost five million and 20,000 people have reportedly already signed up to the bank’s waiting list in the US.

-With such strong support, it is perhaps unsurprising that the bank is poised to secure an (US$69m) - a near-equivalent figure to the £60m netted during a Series G round in December 2020.
-Backers are said to include , , and newcomer .
+With such strong support, it is perhaps unsurprising that the bank is poised to secure an additional £50m (US$69m) - a near-equivalent figure to the £60m netted during a Series G round in December 2020.
+Backers are said to include Novator, Kaiser, and newcomer Octahedron Capital.

 The outcome of this funding round and Monzo’s US expansion could prove pivotal: reports that the digital bank lost over £100m last year have called its long-term profitability into question, with some commentators comparing its situation to failed Australian peer Xinja: